AMDG Annual Fund

 In 2012, the "Annual Fund" name was changed to the "AMDG Annual Fund" in recognition of the direct impact your contributions have on our students.
 Ad Majorem Dei Gloriam - AMDG ("For the Greater Glory of God") is the famous Jesuit motto and St. Ignatius of Loyola, the founder of the Jesuits, challenged us to do the greatest things that would serve the glory of God.

 The AMDG Annual Fund is appropriately named because it invites others inspired by our mission to join us in doing what is for the greater glory of God: providing opportunities for young men to afford a Creighton Prep education and grow in faith, scholarship, leadership and service.

 Thank you for serving the greater glory of God by making a gift to the AMDG Annual Fund and helping young men who desire to share in the tradition of a Jesuit education.

 White and Blue Club - up to $199

 Henry L. Sullivan, S.J.
 Leadership Society Giving Levels

 A cigar box.
 This simple tool, which Fr.
 Sullivan used as a makeshift bank, became the cornerstone of his loyalty and commitment to Prep students.
 Resolved to never let a family's finances keep a young man from attending Prep, Fr.
 Sullivan used the cigar box to collect what tuition he could and to pay what obligations he could.
 By the grace of God, there was always enough.

-Covers the annual financial aid package for those students needing additional assistance above and beyond the tuition subsidy.
+Covers the average financial aid package for those students needing additional assistance above and beyond the tuition subsidy.